OpenVisualCloud/Media-Transport-Library/doc/gpu.md

 `init_gpu_device` function.

-Pass the address of the device with the gpuContext parameter:
+Pass the address of the device with the gpu_context parameter:
-`gpuContext` to the st20p rx flags during session initalization.
+`gpu_context` to the st20p rx flags during session initalization.

 **Warning:** Direct memory access functionality is disabled when using this flag.
 Memory allocated in VRAM cannot be accessed directly using dpdk api.